Siamese–Vietnamese War (1840–1845): Siamese Offensives on Pursat and Kampong Thom

 Earlier in September 1840, Oknha Chet a Khmer mandarin in Baray and Oknha Decho Ros the Khmer governor of Kampong Svay, supported by the Siamese supreme commander Chaophraya Bodindecha at Battambang, rallied the Khmer people of Kampong Svay–Kampong Thom or Hải Đông area to the east of Tonle Sap Lake to rebel against Vietnamese rule and lynch Vietnamese immigrants in the area, spanning from Kampong Svay, Baray, Cheung Prey, Kampong Siem and Steung Trang.
 The Vietnamese were restricted to Kampong Thom, the Vietnamese headquarter about fifteen kilometers to the southeast of Kampong Svay on the Steung Saen River.
 Oknha Chet and Oknha Decho led Khmer forces to attack the Vietnamese-held Kampong Thom.
 Trần Văn Thông the Tuyên phủ governor of Kampong Thom and Lãnh binh commander Hoàng Phước Lợi defended their town and repelled the Khmers.
 As the Khmers were retreating, the Vietnamese commander Hoàng Phước Lợi came out to pursue the Khmers but Oknha Chet ambushed the Vietnamese, killing Hoàng Phước Lợi.

 Uprising of Oknha Chet and Oknha Decho Ros in Kampong Svay district facilitated Siamese advance into the area.
-As the Southern Cambodian Oknhas were enclosing on Trấn Tây citadel in Phnom Penh in early November 1840, Chaophraya Bodindecha took this opportunity to stage offensives into Cambodia to reassert Siamese influence, six years after Siamese retreat from failed campaign in Cambodia in 1834.
+As the Southern Cambodian Oknhas were closing on Trấn Tây citadel in Phnom Penh in early November 1840, Chaophraya Bodindecha took this opportunity to stage offensives into Cambodia to reassert Siamese influence, six years after Siamese retreat from failed campaign in Cambodia in 1834.
 On 3 November 1840, Chaophraya Bodindecha sent Phraya Ratchanikun to bring Lao and Northern Khmer forces of 13,000 men from Siemreap to march along the northeastern shores of Tonle Sap Lake into the Kampong Svay–Kampong Thom district to support the rebelling Khmer Oknhas.
 However, the Siamese invasion route was blocked by two Vietnamese fortresses at Stoung and Chikreang.